Wolfram von Richthofen: Military legacy

 Richthofen is credited with contributions to the development of modern air-ground joint operations which encompassed the tactical and operational level.
-In 1942 his relationship with Erich von Manstein, was a partnership of "two great operational minds."
-While Richthofen may have had a "superb" military mind, it was orientated toward the practical and technical.
+In 1942 his relationship with Erich von Manstein was a partnership of "two great operational minds."
+While Richthofen may have had a "superb" military mind, it was oriented toward the practical and technical.
 He had little interest in literature, culture or ideas.

-Richthofen was one of the few air commanders that pioneered practical solutions to the cooperation of ground and air forces, rather than developing theory.
+Richthofen was one of the few air commanders who pioneered practical solutions to the cooperation of ground and air forces, rather than developing theory.
 The successes of the German military in 1939 and 1940 placed them three years ahead of the Allied powers.
-No senior commander in the Luftwaffe put as much effort in developing close air support tactics from 1936 to 1942, or achieved comparable success.
-Of particular note was his secondment of airmen to the army with specialised vehicles which allowed the army and air force to direct air strikes from the frontlines.
+No senior commander in the Luftwaffe put as much effort into developing close air support tactics from 1936 to 1942, or achieved comparable success.
+Of particular note was his secondment of airmen to the army with specialised vehicles that allowed the army and air force to direct air strikes from the frontlines.
 Not all of his methods were revolutionary.
-Age-old principles, such as employing forces en masse (focus of effort), at the decisive points, was standard military practice stretching back centuries.
+Age-old principles, such as employing forces en masse at the decisive points (focus of effort), were standard military practice stretching back centuries.

-In the 1920s and 1930s, Richthofen's biographer argues that he can be seen as one of "air power's visionaries" for his understanding of how the development of the aeroplane and air power could change the battlefield, and worked to make it a reality.
+In the 1920s and 1930s, Richthofen's biographer argues that he can be seen as one of "air power's visionaries" for his understanding of how the development of the aeroplane and air power could change the battlefield, and for how he worked to make it a reality.
 Richthofen was also supportive of rocketry and jet propulsion while working at the Technical Research Office, at a time when leaders of the other major powers settled for larger piston-engine aircraft.
-During his time at the technical office, it was Richthofen who issued the contracts that led to the development of the V-1, the first practical cruise missile and the V-2, the first long-ranged ballistic missile.
+During his time at the technical office, it was Richthofen who issued the contracts that led to the development of the V-1, the first practical cruise missile, and the V-2, the first long-range ballistic missile.
 These orders allowed for the development of German jet engines.